-In order for our production facility at Usina São Martinho to meet our goals for commencement of production, construction of the facility must be completed on a timely basis and within the budget.
-Once the facility is operational, it must perform as we have designed it.
-If we encounter significant delays, cost overruns, engineering problems, equipment supply constraints or other serious challenges in bringing this facility online, we may be unable to produce our initial renewable products in the time frame we have planned, or we may continue to use contract manufacturing sources, which would reduce our expected gross margins.
-Further, if our efforts to complete, and commence production at, this facility are not successful, other mill owners in Brazil may decide not to work with us to develop additional production facilities, demand more favorable terms or delay their commitment to invest capital in our production.
+In order for our production facilities at Usina São Martinho and Paraíso Bioenergia to meet our goals for commencement of production, construction of the facilities must be completed on a timely basis and within the budget.
+Once the facilities are operational, they must perform as we have designed them.
+If we encounter significant delays, cost overruns, engineering problems, equipment supply constraints or other serious challenges in bringing these facilities online, we may be unable to produce our initial renewable products in the time frame we have planned, or we may need to continue to use contract manufacturing sources to a greater degree, which would reduce our expected gross margins.
+Further, if our efforts to complete, and commence production at, these facilities are not successful, other mill owners in Brazil may decide not to work with us to develop additional production facilities, demand more favorable terms or delay their commitment to invest capital in our production.